chrkhl/sphero-connector-core/README.md

 Valid values for `toyType` are: `SpheroMini`, `LightningMcQueen`, `R2D2`, `R2Q5`, `BB9E`.

-If a toy is found and connected, each of these methods will return an object with the following structure:
+If a toy is found and connected, an object with the following structure is returned.

 ``` javascript
 {